steinbring/jws.dev/now.md

 ## Travel

-* I plan on seeing Taiwan, Japan, and South Korea in 2024.
+* I saw Taiwan, Japan, and South Korea in 2024.